cmdrrobin/cmdrrobin/README.md

 # Hi there 👋

 My name is Robin Gruyters and live in the Netherlands.
-Working now as a DevOps and Platform Engineer at @suecodelabs.
+Working on design, build and deploy platform services for @suecodelabs.

 In my spare time I like to go to festivals and spent my time with friends and family.